 Supports Broker services may be provided for participants who reside in private homes and to participants who receive Residential Habilitation or Life Sharing services when they have a plan to self-direct their services through an AWC or VF/EA FMS in a private residence and in Supported Living when they have a plan to self-direct their services.
 A residential habilitation setting enrolled to provide waiver services prior to July 1, 2017, shall not exceed a program capacity of eight.
 With the Department's written approval, a residential habilitation setting with a program capacity of eight may move to a new location and retain the program capacity of eight.
 A residential habilitation setting enrolled to provide waiver services on July 1, 2017 or later shall not exceed a program capacity of four.
-With the Department's written approval, an intermediate care facility for individuals with an intellectual disability licensed in accordance with Chapter 6600 (relating to intermediate care facilities for individuals with an intellectual disability) with a licensed capacity of five, six, seven or eight individuals may convert to a residential habilitation setting exceeding the program capacity of four.
+With the Department's written approval, an intermediate care facility for individuals with an intellectual disability licensed in accordance with Chapter 6600 (relating to intermediate care facilities for individuals with an intellectual disability) with a licensed capacity of four.
 With the exception of the host family and the participants, the total number of people living in a private home where Life Sharing services are provided may not exceed four.
 In addition no more than two individuals may receive Life Sharing services in one home.
 No more than three participants may receive Supported Living services in one home.